Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.weekly.2024.31.md

 - [ ] Change logo on docs → to do this we need a `torchcell_sphinx_theme`. → cloned, changed all `pyg_spinx_theme` to `torchcell_sphinx_theme`, pushed, trying rebuild.
 - [ ] Remove software update on image entry point
 - [ ] dataset registry not working again because circular import

+## 2024.08.01

+- [ ] We keep having permissions issues with root
+- [ ] Junyu is working on Beta-Carotene.

 ## 2024.07.31